aiven/aiven-operator/docs/content/en/docs/kafka/_index.md

 $ kubectl apply -f kafka-crab-consume.yaml
 ```

-3. In another terminal create a port-forward tunnel to your pod:
+3. In another terminal create a port-forward tunnel to your Pod:
 ```bash
 $ kubectl port-forward kafka-crab-consume 8080:8080
 ```